-Instead of punishing your toddler for his misconduct, peaceful parenting suggests that you encourage him to think about his way of behaving: Why did he do so?
+Instead of punishing your kid for his misconduct, peaceful parenting suggests that you encourage him to think about his way of behaving: Why did he do so?
 How did that affect your or his siblings?
 What could he have done differently?

 By doing so, you encourage him to develop self-discipline, and you stop relying on punishment and rewards to handle him.

 3. Good communication, not commands

 When you shout at your child, his instinctive self-protective response is to stop listening.
 Peaceful parenting suggests that you stay calm and be in control of your own emotions at all times.